SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 }
 ```

-<aside class="positive"> When using the Solace binder you can also set SolaceHeaders with "Write" access as defined [here](https://github.com/SolaceProducts/solace-spring-cloud/tree/master/solace-spring-cloud-starters/solace-spring-cloud-stream-starter#solace-headers) </aside>
+<aside class="positive"> When using the Solace binder you can also set SolaceHeaders with "Write" access as defined <a href="https://github.com/SolaceProducts/solace-spring-cloud/tree/master/solace-spring-cloud-starters/solace-spring-cloud-stream-starter#solace-headers"> here </a></aside>

 Note the Solace Binder offers two producer properties that may come in handy for publishing apps that want to set headers:
 1. The `spring.cloud.stream.solace.bindings.BINDING_NAME.producer.headerExclusions` property allows you to exclude headers from the published message.